Why You Should Consider Taking Psychedelics

 For those who do not deal with any serious mental health issues, psychedelics can be an excellent tool to accelerate one’s development towards self-actualization.

-Self-actualization is a pseudo-scientific term coined by Abraham Maslow, the American psychologist who created Maslow’s Hierarchy of Needs.
+Self-actualization is a term coined by Abraham Maslow, the American psychologist who created Maslow’s Hierarchy of Needs.

 According to Maslow, a ‘self-actualized’ individual has…